isomerpages/mti-gea/pages/About the GEA.md

 permalink: /aboutthegea/
 description: ""
 ---
-<p align = justify> The Green Economy Agreement will foster common rules and standards that promote trade and investment in green goods, services and technologies; develop interoperable policy frameworks to support the growth of new green growth sectors and capabilities; and catalyse technology development and cooperative projects in the emerging green economy.
+The Green Economy Agreement will foster common rules and standards that promote trade and investment in green goods, services and technologies; develop interoperable policy frameworks to support the growth of new green growth sectors and capabilities; and catalyse technology development and cooperative projects in the emerging green economy.

 The GEA could comprise several modules, which may include: